PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 20:02:40
+Last updated: 2024-04-02 20:04:22
-Random Quote: When the solution is simple, God is answering. - Albert Einstein
+Random Quote: There is more wisdom in your body than in your deepest philosophy. - Friedrich Nietzsche